-Marin County has a population of 254,007 (Census Bureau 2013).
-There were approximately 1,956 deaths recorded in Marin County in 2013.
-Of these, 774 were reported to the Sheriff's Office, Coroner's Division.
+According to the Census Bureau in 2014, Marin County was estimated to have a population of 260,750.
+There were approximately 2,074 deaths recorded in Marin County in 2015.
+Of these, 594 were reported to the Sheriff's Office, Coroner's Division.
 These deaths were reported pursuant to California Government Code Section 27491 and California Health and Safety Code Section 102850 which direct the Coroner to inquire into and determine the circumstances, manner and cause of those deaths.
-After initial investigation, 326 were determined to be full Coroner cases with the final cause of death signed by the Coroner, or his designated authority.
+After initial investigation, 281 were determined to be full Coroner cases with the final cause of death signed by the Coroner, or his designated authority.